19hours/sg-statutes/Acts/Human Biomedical Research Act 2015.md

 1\.
 Human biomedical research involving the development of human-animal combination embryos referred to in paragraph 2(a)(i) or (iii) of the Fourth Schedule beyond 14 days or the appearance of the primitive streak, whichever is the earlier.

-2. Human biomedical research involving the implantation —
+2\.
+Human biomedical research involving the implantation —

-(a) of a human‑animal combination embryo mentioned in paragraph 2(a)(i) or (iii) of the Fourth Schedule into the uterus of an animal; or
+2.—(a) of a human‑animal combination embryo mentioned in paragraph 2(a)(i) or (iii) of the Fourth Schedule into the uterus of an animal; or

+(b)

-(b) of a human‑animal combination embryo into the uterus of a human.
+of a human‑animal combination embryo into the uterus of a human.

 [S 623/2017 wef 02/11/2017]